Drunxfish/PixelFlap/README.md

 # 📝 PixelFlap - Flappy Bird Clone

-PixelFlap is a simple, straightforward clone of the popular Flappy Bird game.
-It's still in development, but it offers basic mechanics and gameplay with pixelated graphics.
-The goal is to navigate the bird through pipes without hitting them, and it's designed to be fun and challenging.
+PixelFlap is a simple and straightforward clone of the popular Flappy Bird game.
+It features basic mechanics and pixelated graphics.
+The goal is to navigate the bird through pipes without hitting them, providing a fun and challenging experience.

 ## 🔹 Features
 - ✅ Basic Flappy Bird Gameplay
-- ✅ Pixelated Graphics
+- ✅ Pixelatedish Graphics
 - ✅ Simple Controls (Tap to flap)
-- ✅ Still under development – more features coming soon!
+- ✅ Fully functional

 ## 💻 Tech Stack
 - **Game Engine:** Unity
-- **Languages:** C#
+- **Programming Language:** C#
-- **Graphics:** ...
+- **Graphics:** 2D/3D

 ## 📜 License
 PixelFlap is open-source and licensed under the **MIT License**.
-Feel free to use, modify, and distribute it as long as you provide proper attribution.
+Feel free to use, modify, and distribute the game as long as proper attribution is provided.

 ---

 🚀 **Enjoy the challenge of PixelFlap! :D**